wolfmanjm/kivy-smoothie-host/README.md

 ## Smoothie version required

-This requires the ltest FirmwareBin/firmware-latest.bin from Smoothie github, and thise must be added to your cinfig...
+This requires the latest FirmwareBin/firmware-latest.bin from Smoothie github, and this must be added to your config...

 ```new_status_format true  # uses new query format for ?```